Alexander Antelme KC is joint Head of Chambers.

 He has dealt with most areas of clinical practice, including obstetrics, gynaecology, cardiology, accident and emergency medicine, neurosurgery, neurology, oncology, orthopaedics, colo-rectal surgery, ophthalmology, ENT surgery, the contraction of MRSA, the conduct of out-of-hours GPs and the treatment of epilepsy.

-Alex has been nominated as 2021 Clinical Negligence ‘Silk of the Year’ by Chambers and Partners.
-He was previously nominated for Personal Injury and Clinical Negligence ‘Silk of the Year’ for the Legal 500 Awards in 2017.
+Alex is ranked as a first-tier silk in clinical negligence in both Chambers and Partners and the Legal 500.
+He was nominated in 2021 as Clinical Negligence ‘Silk of the Year’ by Chambers and Partners and as Personal Injury and Clinical Negligence ‘Silk of the Year’ by the Legal 500 in 2017 and 2022.

-- Hewes v West Hertfordshire Hospitals and others (2020) – Alex is retained to appear in the Court of Appeal for the GP defendant in this matter where the Claimant suffers permanent injuries because of cauda equina syndrome.
-The defence was successful at first instance and the Claimant appeals.
+- Hewes v West Hertfordshire Hospitals and others (2020) – Alex successfully appeared in the Court of Appeal for the GP defendant where the Claimant suffered permanent injuries because of cauda equina syndrome.

 - Yates v Worcestershire Acute Hospitals NHS Trust (2016) – Alex acted for the Defendant.
 The Claimant suffered from a congenital heart problem and developed infective endocarditis.
 He suffered a stroke.
 He blamed the Trust’s clinicians for failing to recommend surgery earlier and for providing antibiotic treatment for too long.
 At trial, at the conclusion of the cross examination of the Claimant’s experts, the case was abandoned.